-Questions like these are reviewed in over three dozen areas within a cybersecurity risk assessment.An assessment is not meant to replace or cover every single security framework, but the assessment is derived from these frameworks, along with lessons learned from various environments.
-What’s important to come away with is an understanding of where you are, and what your residual (remaining) risks might still be.
+Questions like these are reviewed in over three dozen areas within a thorough cybersecurity risk assessment.An assessment is not meant to replace or cover every single security framework, but the assessment should be derived from these frameworks, along with lessons learned from securing various environments.
+The value of conducting a cybersecurity risk assessment is in understanding where you are and what your residual (remaining) risks might be.

-In most cases, the likelihood for data loss at the server level is high.
+In most cases, the likelihood of data loss at the server level is high.
 This is evident from the high occurrences of ransomware, hardware failures, human error (deleting files), and insider threat.

 As for the impact of data loss, it’s not a stretch to assume that most of the data being backed up is sensitive and highly important to an organization, therefore we have a high impact value.

-Of course, now we need to factor in the process of nightly (or hourly, etc.) server backups.
-This action of backups is the control you have deployed to mitigate (minimize) the initial risk of data loss.
-This does not mean that the backups are being done properly, as we find in the vast majority of assessments performed.
-We typically find failing backup routines as well as systems that were neglected and meant to be added to backup schedules long ago.
+Now let's factor in the process of nightly (or hourly, etc.) server backups you'd likely have in place.
+This action of a backup routine is the control you have deployed to mitigate (minimize) the initial risk of data loss.
+This does not mean that the backups are being done properly, as we often discover in the vast majority of assessments performed.
+We typically find failing backup routines as well as overlooked systems that were never added to backup schedules long ago.

-Overall, the purpose of a cybersecurity risk assessment is to better inform an organization about possible threats, vulnerabilities, and residual risk.
-The goal of managing cybersecurity risk is to enable better risk management decisions and protect vital digital assets.
+Ultimately, a cybersecurity risk assessment aims to inform an organization about its threats, vulnerabilities, and residual risks.
+The goal of managing cyber risks effectively is to enable better risk management decisions and protect vital digital assets.